reitzig/ltx2any/README.md

 Yet another LaTeX build wrapper, with one or two nifty features:

  * Automatically compiles as often as necessary.
- * Executes additional programs as necessary and aggregates their output.
+ * Executes additional programs as necessary and aggregates their output into a single log file.
  * Does not require user intervention or annotations to do either of the above.
+ * Work-intensive extensions (e.g. TikZ externalization) work in parallel to speedup compilation on multi-core machines.
  * Can run as daemon, listening for file changes which prompt recompilation.
  * Adding additional phases is easy due to modular design.
  * Keeps your main directory clean by default.